JessicaGCooper/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 create a list of all values in the dictionary using the .values() method and the list method values = list(dictionary.values())

+Find the middle value by integer division.
+    mid = len(values)//2
+First check mid
+    if values[mid] == True:
+Move left from mid until you find False
-  for i in range(0, len(values)-1):
+      for i in range(mid, -1):
-    if values[i] == True:
+        if values[i] == False:
+          return i + 2 (i will be index of floor below floor f so add 1 to get to index floor f, than add 1 again to get floor f's true value) elif values[mid] == False:
+Move right from mid until you find True
+       for j in range(mid, len(values)-1):
+        if values[j] == True
           return i + 1 (must add one to index number to accurately reflect floor number of f)

-This should find the first instance of True, so only one egg will break before finding f.
+By starting in the middle you will drop the least number of eggs, and by moving right first (per condition) you will minimize breakage as well.

-Time complexity is O(1) for using the .values() method, but O(n) for using the list() method Then O(n) for iterating over values
-Add --> O(2n) --> drop constant --> O(n)
+Time complexity is O(1) for using the .values() method, but O(n) for using the list() method Then O(n) for iterating over values, since only one loop will be used depending the value of mid, that loop will be O(n) Add --> O(2n) --> drop constant --> O(n)

 Time Complexity = O(n)